 Statistically, 75% of users abandon an app within the first week if it is difficult to use it.
 And it can be easily explained: users have countless options in the app marketplace, and if they encounter confusion or frustration, they are quick to move on to more user-friendly alternatives.

 As such, providing a smooth intro to the app's features is a great welcoming gesture and a way to skyrocket your app retention rate.
-Guided tutorials, tooltips, and interactive walkthroughs can help users understand how to accomplish their goals effectively.
+Guided tutorials, tooltips, and interactive walkthroughs can help users understand how to accomplish their goals effectively, especially when enhanced by quality front-end development services.

 Some users may want to refresh their knowledge or explore additional features whenever they desire.
-Let the onboarding experience remain accessible for users to revisit when needed.
+Let the onboarding experience remain accessible for users to revisit when needed and feed them regular knowledge with in-app notifications or newsletters, which are a powerful tool whenever used in a way that's talked about on various email marketing podcasts.

-Nice to have: In addition to providing onboarding for new users, it's equally crucial to implement brief onboarding tips for existing users when new features are introduced.
+Nice to have: In addition to providing onboarding for new users (with the help of a product adoption software), it's equally crucial to implement brief onboarding tips for existing users when new features are introduced.
 By doing so, users can swiftly grasp the value of the new features and seamlessly incorporate them into their app experience.

 Use the power of personalization